HugoFara/pylinkage/README.md

 ```

 ### Optimization

 Now, we want automatic optimization of our linkage, using a certain criterion.
-Let's find a four-bar linkage that make a quarter of a circle.
+Let's find a four-bar linkage that makes a quarter of a circle.
 It is a common problem if you want to build a [windscreen wiper](https://en.wikipedia.org/wiki/Windscreen_wiper) for instance.

 Our objective function, often called the fitness function, is the following:

 ```python
 # We save initial position because we don't want a completely different movement
 init_pos = my_linkage.get_coords()